moshthepitt/Handbook/Strategy.md

 We are enabling decentralized collaboration on both public and private hardware projects on the Wevolver platform.
 Collaboration can be within private teams, open communities, or with an artificial intelligent system.

-We think the best organization create and deliver this technology and service adheres to the following model:
+We think the best organization to create and deliver this technology and service adheres to the following model:

 ### Open Core:
 We follow an open-core model where as much of the source code of the Wevolver platform as possible is open source.
 Wevolver is collaborating with a software development community on its source code.